 3. Language Directives

-This chapter describes the OmpSs-2 language, this is, all the necessary elements to understand how an OmpSs-2 application executes and/or behaves in a parallel architecture.
+This chapter describes the OmpSs-2 language and all the necessary elements to understand how an OmpSs-2 application executes and/or behaves in a parallel architecture.
 OmpSs-2 provides a simple path for users already familiarized with the OpenMP programming model to easily write (or port) their programs to OmpSs-2.

 This description is completely guided by the list of OmpSs-2 directives.
-In each of the following sections we will find a short description of the directive, its specific syntax, the list of clauses (including the list of valid parameters for each clause and a short description for them).
-In addition, each section finalizes with a simple example showing how this directive can be used in a valid OmpSs-2 program.
+Each of the following sections shows a short description of each directive, its specific syntax, and a list of its related clauses with its valid parameters and a short description.
+In addition, each section includes a simple example showing how to leverage each directive from an OmpSs-2 program.

-As is the case of OpenMP in C and C++, OmpSs-2 directives are specified using the #pragma mechanism (provided by the base language) and in Fortran they are specified using special comments that are identified by a unique sentinel.
+As is the case of OpenMP in C and C++, OmpSs-2 directives are specified using the #pragma mechanism (provided by the base language).
+In Fortran, they are specified using special comments that are identified by a unique sentinel.
 The sentinel used in OmpSs-2 is oss.
-Compilers will typically ignore OmpSs-2 directives if support is disabled or not provided.
+Compilers should ignore OmpSs-2 directives if support is disabled or not provided.

 C/C++ format: